mrtmm/tutor-contrib-hastexo/README.md

   If `False`, run 0 pods, effectively disabling the deployment.
 (Default: `True`).
 * `HASTEXO_ENABLE_REAPER`: If `True`, run 1 pod in the `hastexo-xblock-reaper` deployment.
   If `False`, run 0 pods, effectively disabling the deployment.
 (Default: `True`).
+* `HASTEXO_ASGI_APPLICATION`: Definition for the asgi application, added for backwards compatibility.
+For the hastexo-xblock<7, set this to `hastexo_guacamole_client.routing:application`, for newer versions, use the default.
+  (Default: `hastexo_guacamole_client.asgi:application`)

 Using a custom terminal font
 ----------------------------